Education Specialist Jobs in USA with Visa Sponsorship

 What degree do I need to work as an Education Specialist on a work visa?

-Most H-1B-sponsored Education Specialist roles require a bachelor's degree in education, instructional design, learning and development, or a closely related field.
+Most H-1B visa-sponsored Education Specialist roles require a bachelor's degree in education, instructional design, learning and development, or a closely related field.
 Some employers accept degrees in psychology, communications, or a subject-matter discipline when the role involves subject-specific curriculum work.
 A degree that clearly aligns with the job description reduces the risk of an H-1B request for evidence from USCIS.

 Do public school districts sponsor H-1B visas for Education Specialists?